-9(v) Breach of ratios.
+- 9(e) Breach of ratios - 9(f) Failure to replenish the Cash Reserve.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 Early amortisation provisions/triggers for termination of the revolving period (Article 21(6))

 - 61. The objective of this criterion is to ensure that, in the presence of a revolving period mechanism, investors are sufficiently protected from the risk that principal amounts may not be fully repaid.
 In all such transactions, irrespective of the nature of the revolving mechanism, investors should be protected by a minimum set of early amortisation triggers or triggers for the termination of the revolving period that should be included in the transaction documentation. - 62.
 In order to facilitate the consistent interpretation of this criterion, interactions of this criterion with the criterion under Article 21(7)(b) with respect to the insolvency-related event with respect to the servicer should be further clarified.